-In many cases simple water with a couple of drop or two of dish detergent will do it (not too much detergent though because it can leave jewelry looking dull).
-Fill a basin halfway with warm water and add a drop or two of liquid detergent.
+In many cases simple water with a couple of drop or two of dish detergent will do it (not too much detergent though because it leave jewelry looking dull).
+Fill basin halfway with warm water and add a drop or two of liquid detergent.

 Mr. Clean Magic Eraser

 This handy little cleaning sponge works wonders when it comes to cleaning many things and it is also great for cleaning gold jewelry.
 Simply dampen the Magic Eraser and gently rub off the stains from the gold jewelry.
-Then wash the gold jewelry thoroughly with some warm soapy water, rinse and pat dry.
+The wash gold jewelry thoroughly with some warm soapy water, rinse and pat dry.